stratis-storage/stratis-docs/docs/guide/howto.md

 #### 3. Locate an empty block device ####

-Utilize utilities like `lsblk` and `blkid` to find a block device to use with Stratis.
+Use utilities like `lsblk` and `blkid` to find a block device to use with Stratis.

 ```bash